 Yes you can!
 You can work on your return whenever and for however long you wish.
 You can start it today with the paperwork you already have and finish it later.

-Make sure that you remember your username and password, and you can come back to your online tax return anytime by visiting http://www.myfreetaxes.com and clicking the link under the green “Start Filing Now” button that says “Click here to return to filing.”
+Make sure that you remember your username and password, and you can come back to your online tax return anytime by visiting http://www.myfreetaxes.com and clicking the FILE NOW button.
+Once in the H&R Block software, click the link under the green “Start Filing Now” button that says “Click here to return to filing.”

 Source: H&R Block® and Home Online